Skip to content

 If you want more storage but do not want to pay for iCloud right now, use this order first:

-1. Clear your biggest local files first (large videos, duplicate photos, and screenshots).
+1. Clear your biggest local files first, usually large videos and offline downloads.

 Most people recover meaningful space from these steps before they need to buy storage or delete core apps.